7 ways to play a B sus 4 chord on guitar

 It’s good to know different variations of playing a sus 4 chord because you have more flexibility to move around the fretboard and also when you need a specific note in the top to help define a melody that you are playing over.

-I hope this helped you broaden your understanding of how to play a B sus4 guitar chord.
-You can also try applying these shapes to other chords by shifting them on the same string.
+I hope this helped you understand how to play a B sus 4 guitar chord or learn new ways of playing it.
+You can also try shifting the shapes that have all fretted notes to play other sus 4 chords on the same string.

 All the best,